thingsboard/thingsboard/ui-ngx/src/assets/help/en_US/widget/lib/map/path_point_color_fn.md

-#### Path color function
+#### Path point color function

 <div class="divider"></div>
 <br/>

 *function (data, dsData, dsIndex): string*

-A JavaScript function used to compute color of the trip path.
+A JavaScript function used to compute color of the trip path point.

 **Parameters:**

 <ul>
-  {% include widget/lib/map/trip_fn_args %}
+  {% include widget/lib/map/map_fn_args %}
 </ul>

 **Returns:**

-Should return string value presenting color of the trip path.
+Should return string value presenting color of the trip path point.

-In case no data is returned, color value from **Path color** settings field will be used.
+In case no data is returned, color value from **Point color** settings field will be used.

 <div class="divider"></div>